learningequality/ricecooker/docs/nodes.md

 places in the tree, you would use the same `source_id` for those nodes -- but content nodes that aren't for that video need to have different `source_id`s.

+### Usability guidelines

+- Thumbnails: 16:9 aspect ratio ideally (e.g. 420x236 pixels)
+- Titles: Aim for titles that make content items reusable independently of their containing folder, since curators could copy content items to other topics or channels.  e.g. title for pdf doc "{lesson_name} - instructions.pdf" is better than just "Instructions.pdf" since that PDF could show up somewhere else.
+- Descriptions: aim for about 400 characters (about 3-4 sentences)
+- Licenses: Any non-public domain license must have a copyright holder, and any special permissions licenses must have a license description.

 ### Licenses